-4. DIRECTORS' CONTRACTUAL BENEFITS
+4. Directors' contractual benefits

 Since the end of the previous financial year, no director of the Company has received or become entitled to receive a benefit which is required to be disclosed under Section 201(8) of the Act, by reason of a contract made by the Company or a related corporation with the director or with a firm of which he is a member, or with a company in which he has a substantial financial interest, except for salaries, bonuses and other benefits as disclosed in the financial statements.
-Certain directors have received remuneration from related corporations in their capacity as directors and/or executives of those related corporations.

-5. SHARE OPTIONS
+5. Share options

-There were no share options granted by the Company or its subsidiaries during the financial year.
+There were no share options granted by the Company or its subsidiary during the financial year.

-There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiaries.
+There were no shares issued during the financial year by virtue of the exercise of options to take up unissued shares of the Company or its subsidiary.

-There were no unissued shares under option in the Company or its subsidiaries as at the end of the financial year.
+There were no unissued shares under option in the Company or its subsidiary as at the end of the financial year.

-6. AUDIT COMMITTEE
+6. Audit Committee

-The audit committee of the Company comprises three non-executive directors and at the date of this report are:
+The Audit Committee of the Company comprises three non-executive directors and at the date of this report are: